eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 The built-in components are:

 - `AndroidKeystoreSecureArea` for storing and managing the documents' keys
-- `AndroidStorageEngine` for storing the documents' data
+- `AndroidStorage` for storing the documents' data
 - `ReaderTrustStore` implementation for validating the reader's certificates
 - `PresentationManager` implementation for managing both proximity and remote presentation of documents